rxpii/otherside-mint/README.md

 npm i
 ```

 Setup some secrets configuration in `.env`.
+First, rename
-You'll need the
+`.env.temp` to `.env`.
+You'll need the private keys of your
-private keys of your trigger wallet, which is the one that
+trigger wallet, which is the one that holds the initial
-holds the initial funds (ETH + APE), and your kyc wallet.
+funds (ETH + APE), and your kyc wallet.
+You'll also need to
-You'll also need to specify your RPC provider url too.
+specify your RPC provider url too.

 Besides that, this below is the only part of `send.js` you
 might have to modify